 Uses of PRP in rejuvenating skin:

-PRP Facelift: As our face ages and we lose volume resulting in sagging, PRP can be used in conjunction with a filler like Juvederm, Vollure and Voluma to enhance the results obtained just by fillers.
+- PRP Facelift: As our face ages and we lose volume resulting in sagging, PRP can be used in conjunction with a filler like Juvederm, Vollure, or Voluma to enhance the results obtained just by fillers.
 Most fillers disappear but the growth factors promote rejuvenation and hence create a longer lasting result.

-PRP Facial: While having just a regular facial, why not use a PRP to enhance your result to rejuvenate your skin.
+- PRP Facial: While having just a regular facial, why not use PRP to enhance your result to rejuvenate your skin?

-PRP with Microneedling: Microneedling creates microscopic trauma to your face encouraging collagen cells to rejuvenate the skin.
-Why not take it a step further and use growth factors from PRP to diminish your wrinkles, and improve the quality of skin.
+- PRP with Microneedling: Microneedling creates microscopic trauma to your face, encouraging collagen cells to rejuvenate the skin.
+Why not take it a step further and use growth factors from PRP to diminish your wrinkles and improve the quality of the skin?
 It is a perfect solution for poor quality skin over the décolletage (upper chest).

-PRP Breast Lift: Injecting PRP with a filler can be used to enhance you upper breast area too.
-What’s most magical about PRP is this is non-surgical, truly no incisions and certainly near zero downtime.
+- PRP Breast Lift: Injecting PRP with a filler can be used to enhance your upper breast area.
+What’s most magical about PRP is that it is non-surgical, requires no incisions and allows for near zero downtime.

 PRP Injection Process